Frank has been working at TruPro Restoration since 2004, specializing in mold removal. Frank holds the ACAC CMRS certification.

-The answer to the question of “Do I need to hire a professional for mold?” is “It depends on a number of factors.”
+The answer to the question of “Do I need to hire a professional for mold?” is that it depends on a number of factors.
 The major factors are the size and extent of growth and the health conditions of the occupants of the affected home or business.
 A detailed and careful assessment of the mold contamination can help to answer the question.

 Before addressing mold growth, it is necessary to correct the issues that caused the growth; otherwise, the mold will return.
 Once the source is repaired, then the mold can be remediated.

 Mold spores exist naturally in the air everywhere, indoors and outdoors.
 Unusual mold conditions exist when indoor levels of mold are higher than outdoor levels of mold.

 Mold requires oxygen, moisture, and a food source in order to grow.
 Naturally, oxygen and food sources exist everywhere in our homes—food sources are porous items, such as drywall, carpeting, and cardboard.
 Therefore, the only item that we can control to prevent mold growth is moisture.
 By addressing moisture issues quickly, and keeping conditions dry within a building, we can keep mold from growing indoors.

 Moisture problems in homes usually come in two forms: emergency events or long-lasting events.
 Emergency events consist of conditions that occur suddenly, such as plumbing breaks, roof leaks, or flooding.
 Long-lasting events are conditions that develop over a longer period of time, such as incorrect attic ventilation, humid basements and crawl spaces, and other chronic building issues.